-$^{^{13}}$ In the last part of his (1951), Quine reduces the significance of the factuality of all knowledge by emphasizing its pragmatic character.
-See also the last page of Quine (1954): knowledge is partly factual but mostly pragmatic.
-(Some commentators - e.g., Janssen-Lauret 2017 - regard the pragmatic element as inherently supporting the factual element.
+13 In the last part of his (1980b), Quine reduces the significance of the factuality of all knowledge by emphasizing its pragmatic character.
+See also the last page of 1976c: knowledge is partly factual but mostly pragmatic.
+(Some commentators-e.g. Janssen-Lauret (2017)-regard the pragmatic element as inherently supporting the factual element.
 I tend to focus on the tension between the two.
-See paragraph preceding Part I of the present paper for a comment on differences among commentators.)
+See paragraph preceding section 11.1 of the present chapter for a comment on differences among commentators.)

-$^{^{14}}$ Quine does eliminate the sharp boundary between the factual and the conventional, but what this means, when it comes to logic, is that logic must be as much conventional as it is factual (or that logic must be shaped by pragmatic considerations as much as by factual-veridical considerations), not that logic might be deeply factual.
+14 Quine does eliminate the sharp boundary between the factual and the conventional, but what this means, when it comes to logic, is that logic must be as much conventional as it is factual (or that logic must be shaped by pragmatic considerations as much as by factual-veridical considerations), not that logic might be deeply factual.

-15Some philosophers view these as two different theses, the one a linguistic thesis ("meaning holism"), the other an epistemic thesis ("confirmation holism").
+15 Some philosophers view these as two different theses, the one a linguistic thesis ('meaning holism'), the other an epistemic thesis ('confirmation holism').
 This might be a reasonable view if our goal is to minimize internal tensions in Quine's philosophy.
 But it is not the best approach if our goal is to understand the philosophical potential of Quinean holism.
 (It is also less reasonable when we consider Quine's admonition against separating language from theory (knowledge).)

+holism, and they both regarded this type of holism as unreasonable.16 Dummett emphasized that understanding, learning, use, and productivity require structure, and structure requires multiple significant units.
 Glymour, who focused on the application of this principle to scientific knowledge, argued that one-unit holism is incompatible with actual scientific practice: scientists do not behave as if the only significant unit of scientific knowledge is science as a whole.
 Their practices of confirmation, infirmation, revision, etc., all testify to their understanding of science as consisting of multiple units.
 I think that Dummett and Glymour are both right: one-unit holism (understood as above) is not a viable version of holism.

 (b) The Interconnectedness Thesis.
 The interconnectedness thesis says that our body of knowledge is an interconnected network of distinct units: statements, theories, and disciplines.
 Each unit, though distinct, is in principle connected to other units, both within and across theories/disciplines, where these connections are open-ended and sometimes bi-directional.
-This type of holism is introduced in part VI of Quine (1951) and affirmed throughout the Quinean corpus.
-It is this type of holism that interests us here, and in what follows I will use "holistic thesis" for the interconnectedness, rather than one-unit, thesis.
+This type of holism is introduced in part VI of Quine (1980b) and affirmed throughout the Quinean corpus.
+It is this type of holism that interests us here, and in what follows I will use 'holistic thesis' for the interconnectedness, rather than one-unit, thesis.

 The holistic thesis is open to several emphases, construals, and developments.
 Quine focused, among other things, on the so-called Duhem-Quine thesis and, in general, viewed holism as a pragmatist-empiricist methodology.
 The Duhem-Quine thesis says that there are in principle many ways to respond to evidence (counter-evidence) in science.
 Instead of changing a given hypothesis in response to counter-evidence, we can change an interconnected hypothesis, claim, law, principle, or assumption.
-There are no "crucial experiments" in science, experiments that could, would, or should force us to withdraw from, or revise, a particular scientific claim or hypothesis.
-We are always free to consider multiple reactions to "recalcitrant experience":
+There are no 'crucial experiments' in science, experiments that could, would, or should force us to withdraw from, or revise, a particular scientific claim or hypothesis.
+We are always free to consider multiple reactions to 'recalcitrant experience':

-(27) "Any statement can be held true come what may, if we make drastic enough adjustments elsewhere in the system.
+(27) 'Any statement can be held true come what may, if we make drastic enough adjustments elsewhere in the system.
 Even a statement very close to the periphery can be held true in the face of recalcitrant experience by pleading hallucination or by amending certain statements of the kind called logical laws.
-Conversely, by the same token, no statement is immune to revision."
-(Quine 1951, 43)
+Conversely, by the same token, no statement is immune to revision' (Quine 1980b: 43).